 #1 No to Alcohol

 Alcohol is definitely a big no for pets.
 What we people may consider a small amount can be toxic for a smaller animal.
-Also, keep in mind that alcohol poisoning can occur in pets from atypical items like fruit cake (the recipe may have called for rum or other liquor), as well as unbaked bread dough.
+Also, keep in mind that alcohol poisoning can occur in pets from atypical items like fruit cake (the recipe may have called for rum or other liquor), as well as Ethanol Poisoning in Dogs dough.

 FCVC knows that you have the best intentions of keeping your pet friend healthy and happy.
 Not feeding them certain Thanksgiving leftovers is key.
 This list gives you a great head start, but it is not all inclusive.
 Your pet could have an allergy that makes them sensitive to other foods.
 If you have any doubts – check with the vet!